com-subrahmanyam-pampana/html_css/css/selector/combinator/combinator.md

+A combinator is something that explains the relationship between the selectors.
 A CSS selector can contain more than one simple selector.
 Between the simple selectors, we can include a combinator.

 There are four different combinators in CSS: